arun-kr-reddy/notes/cplusplus.md

   };
   ```
 - **variable shadowing:** a variable declared in some specific scope takes precedence over a variable with the same name declared in an outer scope
-- **`auto`:** is a placeholder type that will be replaced later by the compiler
-for a variable placeholder replaced typically by deduction from an initializer
+- **`auto`:** is a placeholder type that will be replaced later by the compiler typically by deduction from an initializer
+with deduction you always get the right type and make code more robust in the face of change, committing to explicit type leads to silent conversions whether you expected it or not
+deduction guarantees no implicit conversion, no narrowing conversions and no uninitialized variables
+deduction is only good option for hard-to-spell types like lambdas
   ```cpp
   auto var = 13;     // int
   auto var = 13.0f;  // float